fangq/habitat/habitat/README.txt

 link on the top.
 Habitat supports many common Wiki markup rules used by [http://www.usemod.com/cgi-bin/wiki.pl?TextFormattingRules UseModWiki] or [http://en.wikipedia.org/wiki/Help:Wiki_markup Wikipedia].
-Please check out [http://wenq.org/index.cgi?WikiFormat WikiFormat] page for more details about formatting.
+Please check out [Local:HabitatTest HabitatTest] page for more details about formatting.

 A new feature of Habitat is the support of hierarchical pages.